vkbo/novelWriter/docs/source/int_started.rst

 ======================

 The application is written in Python 3 using Qt5 via PyQt5.
-It is developed on Linux, but it should in principle work fine on other operating systems as well as long as dependencies are met.
+It is developed on Linux, but it should in principle work fine on other operating systems as long as dependencies are met.

 You can download the latest version of novelWriter from the source repository on GitHub_. novelWriter is also hosted on PyPi_, and can be installed on all operating systems that support Qt5